aroberge/ideas/docs/source/possible.rst

 Using Ideas
 -----------

-Normally, for creating import hooks, it is important to distinguish the two main phases, that is creating a ``Finder`` and a ``Loader``.
+Normally, for creating import hooks and as shown above, it is important to distinguish the two main phases, that is creating a ``Finder`` and a ``Loader``.
 Using ``ideas``, these are automatically done for us, and we can focus on various parts over which we can have control.